AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-reference.md

 ## Interacting with Smart Crop Video Viewer {#section-ab66eb6955aa4a8aa6d14a3b3acfed3f}

-Smart Crop Video Viewer provides a set of standard user interface controls for video playback, like a play/pause button, video scrubber video time bubble, played time/total time indicator, volume control, full screen button, and closed caption toggle.
+Smart Crop Video Viewer provides a set of standard user interface controls for video playback, such as:

+* A Play/Pause button.
+* Video scrubber video time bubble.
+* Played time/total time indicator.
+* Volume control.
+* Full screen button.
+* Closed caption toggle.

 All these controls are grouped into a control bar at the bottom of the viewer user interface.

 On touch devices, volume control is hidden from the user interface, because it is only possible to control volume using the hardware buttons.